Home Page The Script Download Launch

 PC World logo

-January 2006, PC World web site (and page 41 of the February 2006 print issue), Tool of the Month: A Cool, Free, and Geeky Diagnostic, Columnist Steve Bass terms Silent Runners “a handy little tool… that looks at all the programs, add-ons, and other things that start when you boot Windows.”
+January 2006, PC World web site (and page 41 of the February 2006 print issue), Tool of the Month: A Cool, Free, and Geeky Diagnostic, Columnist Steve Bass termed Silent Runners “a handy little tool… that looks at all the programs, add-ons, and other things that start when you boot Windows.”

 Kim Komando logo